 In the year 2000, my partners and I launched the PETERKA & PARTNERS law firm in Prague, Czech Republic.
 Over time we developed an ambitious idea - to create an integrated regional law firm, which at first seemed almost impossible.
 However, after years of dedication and hard work, we became a strong alternative to the global giants and local law firms active in the CEE region through their networks or best friends.

-However, data subjects have the right to change or clarify their contact details, update which messages they wish to receive from us, and they may also fully opt-out of receiving our messages altogether.
+However, data subjects have the right to change or clarify their contact details, choose/update which messages they wish to receive from us, and they may also fully refuse to receive our messages altogether.